Pollards Hill

-Pollards Hill is a small residential district straddling south London boroughs of Croydon and Merton between Mitcham, Norbury and Thornton Heath.
+Pollards Hill is a small residential district straddling the south London boroughs of Croydon and Merton between Mitcham, Norbury and Thornton Heath.
 The boundary of the two boroughs is a street named Recreation Way.
-No roads directly cross the Croydon and Merton divide, and streets were planned according to borough, leading to differing architectural or building schemes.
-It lends its name to a ward of the London Borough of Merton.
+No roads directly cross the Croydon/Merton divide, and streets were planned according to each borough, leading to differing architectural or building schemes.
+Pollards Hill lends its name to a ward of the London Borough of Merton.

 History

 Mitcham Borough Council (MBC) dissolved in 1965 on incorporation into London.
 It helped to meet the post-World War II housing shortage, wrought by the London Blitz, by building prefabricated ‘Arcon’ bungalows at Pollards Hill.
 The first were ready by January 1946, meant to last about 10 years.
 Many remained until the mid-1960s.
 The pre-fabs were mostly demolished in the 1960s, to make way for a new, high density, low-rise scheme that was constructed by Merton London Borough Council and Wimpey Homes between 1967 and 1971.

 Separately, four landmark maisonette blocks were built by MBC in the 1950s on Yorkshire Road: Westmorland Square (1950), Castleton Road (1956) and between those years Hertford Way and Berkshire Way.

 A branch library and community centre were built, which received a design award.